AMS Employment Center

 - Friday, Jan 6, 8 am – 5:30 pm

-- The focus of the Employment Center is on PhD-level mathematical scientists and those that seek to hire them from academia, business, and government.
+- The focus of the Employment Center is on PhD-level mathematical scientists and employers that are seeking mathematically-trained candidates.

 - In-person interviewing service for mathematical sciences positions

 - Applicants only receive interviews by invitation from an employer only.
 May network and reach out to Employers that have listed themselves as attending on MathJobs.org.